abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 doing.
 We can ask ourselves: *How can I help?
 How can I support the other people around me?
-What would be of service?* When everyone reflects in that way, and acts accordingly, the whole community can enjoy a sense of well being and happiness.
+What would be of service?* When everyone reflects in that way, and acts accordingly, the whole community can enjoy a sense of well-being and happiness.
 And we may personally learn that there's no real need to make ourselves into somebodies at all.

 # Reversing the Tendency to Decline